ravindUwU/route-versioning/README.md

 ## Usage

-### API Versioning
+### Mapping a Versioned API

-1. Use a `RouteVersionBuilder.WithVersion` to **define all available API versions**.
-A configuration delegate can be optionally specified to apply version-specific configuration.
+1. Define all available API versions with a `RouteVersionBuilder`.

    ```csharp
    // In this case, the API has 3 versions.